OpenIPC/openipc.github.io/docs/index.md

 All information is available on the our website [openipc.org](https://openipc.org)

+* A list of all projects can be found on our [GitHub](https://github.com/OpenIPC) account

 Everyone is welcome and can use/contribute to project in any way they find useful !

 ![GitHub repo size](https://img.shields.io/github/repo-size/OpenIPC/openipc.github.io)